 Notice that in the histogram of probabilities, there are only four bins that actually have samples in them, and they are spaced fairly far apart.
 This is because there are only four unique values for the EDUCATION feature, which is the only feature in our example model.

 Also, notice that all the predicted probabilities are below 0.5.
 This is the reason every sample was predicted to be negative, using the 0.5 threshold.
 Now we can imagine that if we set our threshold below 0.5, we would get different results.
-For example, if we set the threshold at 0.25, all of the samples in the smallest bin to the far right of Figure 2.42 would be classified as positive, since the predicted probability for all of these is above 0.25.
+For example, if we set the threshold at 0.25, all of the samples in the smallest bin to the far right of Figure 2.27 would be classified as positive, since the predicted probability for all of these is above 0.25.
 It would be informative for us if we could visually see how many of these samples actually had positive labels.
-Then we could see whether moving our threshold down to 0.25 would improve the performance of our classifier by classifying the samples in the far-right bin as positive.
+Then we could see whether moving our threshold down to 0.25 would improve the performance of our classifier by classifying the samples in the rightmost bin as positive.

 In fact, we can visualize this easily, using a stacked histogram.
-This will look a lot like the histogram in Figure 2.42, except that the negative and positive samples will be colored differently.
+This will look a lot like the histogram in Figure 2.27, except that the negative and positive samples will be colored differently.
 First, we need to distinguish between positive and negative samples in the predicted probabilities.
 We can do this by indexing our array of predicted probabilities with logical masks; first to get positive samples, where y_test == 1, and then to get negative samples, where y_test == 0.